-The couple's biggest challenge: the triangular layout.
+The designer's biggest challenge: the triangular layout.
 "The building has 12 units, each designed to have a full view of the Silver Lake Reservoir, so every living room has an angled set of enormous windows that makes the room into a triangle," he says.
 Figuring out a layout that would make the room both functional and visually pleasing was a big challenge.

 The couple opted for a sofa from Gus Modern with a view of the fireplace.
 The Stilnovo chairs were placed to have first-class sights of the nature beyond.

 "The living room overlooks the Silver Lake Reservoir and is shaded by some eucalyptus trees (my favorite)," says Soria.
 "The ceiling in here is quite high, so I wanted to keep it as light and airy as possible.
-So I chose some loungey, low furniture and an open, sculptural chandelier custom-designed for the space."
+So I chose some loungey, low furniture, and an open, sculptural chandelier custom-designed for the space."

 For extra guests, two poufs were slid under the chrome coffee table.
 The fireplace demanded a large statement, so Soria hung a large round mirror with a braided rope.

 The pièce de résistance: an oversize work of art by Cleon Peterson hung in a mosaic above the Blu Dot dresser.
-"The color palette of the furniture in here is pretty neutral because I wanted the pop of color to come from the incredible Cleon Peterson print Edouard and I found at Art Basel in Miami last year," says Soria.
+"The color palette of the furniture in here is pretty neutral because I wanted the pop of color to come from the incredible Cleon Peterson print I found at Art Basel in Miami last year," says Soria.

 The dining area also saw quite a transformation, with Soria adding a built-in bookcase and showstopping pendants from the Mary McDonald collection.
 "I wanted to add a bit more storage," he says, "so I added a built-in wall of shelving with some cabinetry below."

-"I wanted to be able to host dinner parties, so I got rid of our old table and added one that could fit up to eight people," added Soria.
+"I wanted to be able to host dinner parties, so I got rid of my old table and added one that could fit up to eight people," added Soria.
 Anchored with only a simple seagrass rug, the space was transformed from a white shell into a beautifully layered dining room fit for lavish dinner parties.

 Soria describes his style as "California Modern Art Eclectic Organic Minimal Japanese."
-"I'm kind of all over the place, but I’m of the mind-set that different styles can mixed, as long as consideration is given to the architecture and style of the individual pieces you’re combining," he says.
+"I'm kind of all over the place, but I'm of the mindset that different styles can be mixed, as long as consideration is given to the architecture and style of the individual pieces you're combining," he says.
 "I studied art, so I approach things compositionally.
 I think my art-school background gave me an appreciation for art within the home.
 You can get away with minimal, subtle furnishings if you have some art that makes a statement."